-The Company also began several capital projects during 2016 involving machinery and equipment and building improvements at its Ooltewah, Tennessee and Greeneville, Tennessee facilities that it currently estimates will cost in total approximately \$20,600.
-Approximately \$8,000 of these costs were incurred as of December 31, 2016 and are included in property, plant and equipment, net on the consolidated balance sheets.
-The remainder of these costs are expected to be incurred during 2017.
-In addition, the Company intends to construct an administrative building at its Ooltewah, Tennessee facility.
-The current estimated costs of such project are approximately \$4,200, which are expected to be incurred during 2017.
-The timing and cost of the project are subject to change.
+The Company also continued several capital projects during 2017 involving machinery and equipment and building improvements at its Ooltewah, Tennessee and Greeneville, Tennessee facilities that it currently estimates will cost in total approximately \$21,200.
+Approximately \$21,000 of these costs were incurred as of December 31, 2017 and are included in property, plant and equipment, net on the consolidated balance sheets.
+The remainder of these costs are expected to be incurred during the first quarter of 2018.
+In addition, the Company began construction on an administrative building at its Ooltewah, Tennessee facility in June 2017.
+The current estimated costs of this project are approximately \$4,200.
+Approximately \$1,581 of these costs were incurred as of December 31, 2017, and the remaining costs are expected to be incurred during the first half of 2018.
+The timing and cost of these projects are subject to change.